Department of Atmospheric and Oceanic Science, University of Maryland

-Contact Info
+Contact Info Bio Research Publication Teaching

 Ning Zeng

-Associate Professor
+Professor

-My general research interests are in the field of climate change and climate variability on time scales ranging from seasonal-interannual to glacial-interglacial cycles.
+My general research interests are in the field of climate change and climate variability on time scales ranging from seasonal-interannual (El Nino), centennial (global warming), to glacial-interglacial cycles.
 My approach is to study the Earth system as a whole, focusing on the interactions among various components, in particular, the atmosphere, the hydrosphere and the biosphere.
 Currently my research covers two different but inter-connected areas: carbon cycle-climate interaction and the modeling of atmosphere-land-vegetation-ocean system.
 I also conduct research in the technical solutions and policy implications of climate change.

 Research Examples

 Many subtropical regions are expected to become drier due to climate change.
 This will lead to reduced vegetation which may in turn amplify the initial drying.
 Using a coupled atmosphere-ocean-land model with a dynamic vegetation component that predicts surface albedo change, here we simulate the climate change from 1901 to 2099 with CO2 and other forcings.
-In a standard IPCC-style simulation, the model simulated an increase in the world's ‘warm desert’ area of 2.5 million km squared or 10% at the end of the 21st century.
-In a more realistic simulation where the vegetation-albedo feedback was allowed to interact, the ‘warm desert’ area expands by 8.5 million km2 or 34%.
+In a standard IPCC-style simulation, the model simulated an increase in the world's "warm desert" area of 2.5 million km squared or 10% at the end of the 21st century.
+In a more realistic simulation where the vegetation-albedo feedback was allowed to interact, the "warm desert" area expands by 8.5 million km2 or 34%.
 This occurs mostly as an expansion of the world's major subtropical deserts such as the Sahara, the Kalahari, the Gobi, and the Great Sandy Desert.
 It is suggested that vegetation-albedo feedback should be fully included in IPCC future climate projections.
 Zeng and Yoon (2009)

 A rare drought occurred from 1998 to 2002 across much of the Northern Hemisphere midlatitude regions.
 Using observational data and numerical models, we analyze the impact of this event on terrestrial ecosystem and the global carbon cycle.
 The biological productivity in these regions were found to decrease by 0.9 PgC/y or 5% compared to the average of the previous two decades, in conjunction with significantly reduced vegetation greenness.
 The drought led to a land carbon release that is large enough to significantly modify the canonical tropically dominated ENSO response.
 This large CO2 source explains the consecutive large increase in atmospheric CO2 growth rate of about 2 ppmv/y in recent years, as well as the anomalous timing of events.
 Zeng, Qian, Roedenbeck and Heimann (2005).